“Try yoga? But I can’t even touch my toes!” — a phrase virtually every yoga teacher has heard some variation of at least once.

 Practicing Staff Pose clearly demonstrates the connection of tight hamstrings and lower back pain: if your hamstrings are super tight, your low back will be rounded, instead of maintaining the natural lumbar curve when you try to sit up straight.

 Modern life has become increasingly sedentary for most of us — nearly 1/3 of adults worldwide do not engage in sufficient physical activity.
-Sitting all day in front of a computer, slouching tensely in vehicles commuting to and from work, lounging on the couch bingeing the latest show all contribute to poor posture, aches, and pains.
+Sitting all day in front of a computer, slouching tensely in vehicles commuting to and from work, and lounging on the couch bingeing the latest show all contribute to poor posture, aches, and pains.
 When muscles are underused, they become shorter, tighter, stiff, and weak; this explains why sometimes even a small movement can result in muscle strain.

 Tight hamstrings in particular play a big role in back pain, and directly affects low back mobility.
 More specifically, short hamstring length is linked to smaller range of motion in pelvis and lumbar vertebrae.